-This interactive IIDA Compensation Calculator, updated in March 2019, provides a full salary spread of the industry based on education, tenure, location, professional credentials, and job function, among other variables and compares current data to 2016.
-Continue scrolling to find out more, or click the menu in the upper left corner.
+This interactive calculator provides a full salary spread of the industry, exclusively to IIDA members, based on education, tenure, professional credentials, and job function, among other variables, and compares 2018 data to 2016.
+All others may view the national average salary by job title.
+Continue scrolling to find out more, or click the menu in the upper left.

 According to the U.S. Bureau of Labor Statistics, the interior design profession will grow an additional 4% over the next 10 years—parallel with architecture—meaning designers and professionals in associated roles (salespeople, educators, and project managers) will be in demand.